 Best for: Simple, linear workflows between popular SaaS apps.

-Zapier connects 7,000+ apps.
+Zapier connects thousands of apps.
 It’s the easiest starting point for businesses that have never automated anything.
-Recently added AI features: you can call an AI model inside a zap, classify text, or generate content.
+Its AI features can call a model inside a Zap, classify text, or generate content.
 The AI layer is useful for straightforward tasks but can’t handle complex branching logic.

 When to use it: You need to connect two apps and move data between them.
 Your workflow is linear and rarely hits exceptions.